 Repetition of a minor violation is considered a major violation.
-Students violating Rad Tech Program policy may be required to meet with the Dean of Dean of Health Sciences to correct or improve undesired behavior.

-If the violation is of the repeat policy, holding policy, imaging the incorrect patient, imaging of the incorrect part, or has endangered the safety and well-being of a patient, co-worker or employee or fellow student, more severe disciplinary action on the first occurrence may be incurred, such as corrective action or dismissal from the Rad Tech Program.
+Students violating Rad Tech Program policy may be required to meet with the Dean of Health Sciences to correct or improve undesired behavior.
+If the violation is of the image repeat policy, patient holding policy, imaging of the incorrect patient, imaging of the incorrect part, or has endangered the safety and well-being of a patient, co-worker, employee, or fellow student, more severe disciplinary action on the first occurrence may be incurred, such as corrective action or dismissal from the Rad Tech Program.